Bakkopi/boat-racing-game/README.md

 - Provides a leaderboard feature to track top players based on their performance.

-## Chance Event Tiles
+#### Chance Event Tiles

-This project introduces the concept of chance event tiles that players land on during the game.
 These tiles trigger different events that can either help or hinder a player's progress.

-Four types of chance events are implemented:

 | Event             | Description                                                       |
 |-------------------|-------------------------------------------------------------------|